modelyst/mps-client/README.md

 # MPS client
-A CLI Tool for Querying data within an instance of the Materials Provenance Store database.
+A CLI Tool for Querying data within an instance of the Materials Provenance Store (MPS) database.

+## Database Instantiation
+The MPS Client requires a connection to an instance of the MPS postgresql database.
+A postgresql rds instance must be available to restore the database archive file into.
+Once this instance is setup the database can be instantiated by following the steps below:

+1. Download the compressed SQL dump file from [CaltechDATA](https://data.caltech.edu/records/4kk39-69x76}).
+2. Extract the SQL file using the command `tar -zxvf RELEASE_FILE.tar.gz`
+3. Restore the database using the `pg_restore` command.

+This will create a copy of the MPS release that was presented in the MPS publication.
+The data can be browsed using raw sql CLI tools like psql, or user SQL user interfaces like DBeaver user interface.
+SQL queries can be written to return specific portions of the database that are of interest to the researcher.

 ## Installation
 To install the latest version of mps-client use the following command